ibireme/yyjson/doc/BuildAndTest.md

 yyjson_mut_val_write_file()
 yyjson_mut_val_write_opts()
 ```

-This will reduce the binary size by about 30%.
+This will reduce the binary size by about 30%.<br/>
+It is recommended when you don't need to serialize JSON.

 ● **YYJSON_DISABLE_FAST_FP_CONV**<br/>
 Define as 1 to disable the fast floating-point number conversion in yyjson,
- and use libc's `strtod/snprintf` instead.
+ and use libc's `strtod/snprintf` instead.<br/>
 This will reduce binary size by about 30%, but significantly slow down
- floating-point reading and writing speed.
+ floating-point reading and writing speed.<br/>
+It is recommended when you don't need to deal with JSON that contains a lot of floating point numbers.

 ● **YYJSON_DISABLE_NON_STANDARD**<br/>
 Define as 1 to disable non-standard JSON support at compile-time: